google/fonts/ofl/kumaroneoutline/upstream_info.md

 ## Build Configuration (Override)

-An override `config.yaml` has been created in the google/fonts family directory, referencing `Kumar One.glyphs (shared with Kumar One)` from `itfoundry/kumar`.
+An override `config.yaml` has been created in the google/fonts family directory, referencing the Glyphs source (shared with Kumar One) from `itfoundry/kumar`.
 This is a best-effort starting point for reproducible builds — the shipped binary was likely built with different tool versions and may not match exactly.

+## fontc_crater Build Fix (2026-05-21)

+**Model**: Claude Opus 4.7

+### Initial state
+The override `config.yaml` listed `sources: ["Kumar One.glyphs"]` — a repository-root path. fontc_crater failed with `missing source 'Kumar One.glyphs'`.

+### Investigation
+At the recorded commit `3192a79` the Glyphs source is `masters/Kumar One.glyphs`, not at the repository root.
+The override config path was missing the `masters/` directory prefix.
+The recorded commit is correct.

+### Actions taken
+The override `config.yaml` source path was corrected from `Kumar One.glyphs` to `masters/Kumar One.glyphs`.

+### Final state
+The override `config.yaml` references `masters/Kumar One.glyphs`, which exists at the recorded commit `3192a79`.
+This is the same `itfoundry/kumar` source shared with the Kumar One family.